Tnorm/SCN/README.md

 https://drive.google.com/open?id=1F0fJatR-kBbRee7gOMEjGE7qymm3Hksz

 ------
-I hope to find an opportunity when I am older or retired to come back and finish this!
+I hope to find an opportunity when I am older or retired to come back and finish this (the practical aspect)!

 Contact: mfirouzi@alphabist.com